 How is Erie County doing?

-At-risk drinking behavior rose between the 2012 to 2014 and 2015 to 2017 year bands, by +1% for the entire reported population.
-A the statewide level at-risk drinking behavior increased to 8% between 2019-2021 year band for the reported population.
+Chronic alcohol consumption fell between the 2015-to-2017 and 2017-to-2019 year bands, by -2% for the entire reported population.
+At the statewide level at-risk drinking behavior increased to 8% between 2019-2021 year band for the reported population.
 A note to the limited scope of these variables' trends: according to the PA Department of Health, "In 2011, a new weighting methodology was adopted along with the inclusion of cell phones in the survey.
 Due to this change, statistics for years prior to 2011 should not be compared to statistics from 2011 to present."

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Health: Alcohol Use topic are:

-This indicator measures the percentage of Erie County residents reported at risk for heavy drinking (males having 2 or more drinks per day, females having 1 or more drinks per day).
-The trend for Heavy Alcohol Consumption is up and worse for the 2015 to 2017 period with a reported increase of +1.0% within the County.
+This indicator measures the percentage of Erie County residents reported as having heavy alcohol consumption (consuing 2 or more drinks every day).
+The trend for Chronic Alcohol Consumption was down and better for the 2017 to 2019 period with a reported decrease of -2.0% within the County.

 How does Erie compare to Pennsylvania?